 Physical Education Teacher

-Brian McNamara has been teaching Physical Education for 12 years.
-He previously taught in public schools for a number of years, and has been teaching at RPRY for the last 7.
+Brian McNamara has been teaching Physical Education for over 15 years.
+He previously taught in public schools for a number of years, and has been teaching at RPRY for over 10 years.
 He holds a Bachelors Degree in Physical Education and Health from William Paterson University.

 Middle School Social Studies and 6th Grade Science Teacher